madelinegarrett/Lab-6-StatisticalSloths-/README.md

 ```

 ## Zandy's Individual Section
- Does the probabily of a delayed flight(by departure time) from Denver increase based on the delay of the planes arrival time in Denver.
+ Does the probabily of a delayed flight time (by departure time) from Denver increase based on the delay of the planes arrival time increasing in Denver.

 ```{r}
 ggplot(data = COflights) +